yzhang9 at uwyo dot edu

 Laramie, WY 82071

 We develop and apply numerical, statistical, and field-based methods to investigate subsurface fluid flow, solute transport, and chemical reactions in soils, aquifers, and deep reservoirs.
-We work on techniques ranging from scaling theory, inverse methods, to hydrogeophysics.
-Research projects include aquifer characterization and modeling, surface/groundwater interaction, subsurface energy extraction, and deep waste disposal.
-Funding comes from the US National Science Foundation, Department of Energy, American Chemical Society (Petroleum Research Fund), Wyoming Water Development Commission, and UW School of Energy Resources.
+We work on techniques ranging from scaling theory, inverse methods, high performance computing, to hydrogeophysics.
+Research topics include aquifer characterization and modeling, surface/groundwater interaction, and issues related to subsurface energy storage.
+Since 2014, we've been drilling and testing wells in the Laramie Range and surrounding mountain front areas in Southeastern Wyoming with the objectives of advancing the science of mountain hydrology and mountain front recharge.
+Funding comes from the US National Science Foundation, Department of Energy, American Chemical Society (Petroleum Research Fund), Wyoming Water Development Commission, and the School of Energy Resources at the Unviersity of Wyoming.
 We collaborate with scientists and engineers at Los Alamos National Laboratory, Schlumberger, Colorado School of Mines, and at UW.
-Computing resources we access include clusers [ARCC] and supercomputers [NWSC].
+Computing resources we access include laboratory PCs, parallel clusers [ARCC], and supercomputers [NWSC].

 Graduate Student Opportunities: Please read [Admission Information] and contact me if you have questions.
 Students with strong quantitative background and computer programming skills are encouraged to apply.

-* Field research: Please read this link if your research involves field work.
+* Field research: Please read this before heading to the field.
 [Ye's Experience]

-* WyoDot: Check this link when planning winter travel.
+* WyoDot: Check this link in planning winter travel.
 [WyoDot]

-* How to write and publish: Check out the last 30 min.
+* How to write and publish: Check out the last 30 min of the presentation.
 [Youtube]

-* Select abstracts: [LANL Talk] [Inversion] [Mountain Hydrology1] [Mountain Hydrology2] [Youtube]
+* Select abstracts: [Model Complexity] [Inversion] [Mountain Hydrology] [Youtube]